 In the classic folk tale Ali Baba and the Forty Thieves, uttering the phrase “Open Sesame” causes a large boulder to slide to the side, magically revealing a wondrous cave full of riches.
 In the 1960s television sitcom Get Smart!, the titular secret agent gets out of a roadster, enters a nondescript building, then winds his way through a series of corridors, striding through several imposing self-opening-and closing sets of steel doors, leading him to a phone booth.
 He picks up the phone and plunges into what is presumably his spy headquarters.
 These depictions of touchless access control invoke magical powers, future technological prowess, and sophisticated cool.
-So it’s ironic that the heyday of real-life touchless access control will be ushered in by a phenomenon that is none of those things: the Coronavirus and COVID-19 pandemic.
+So it’s ironic that the heyday of real-life touchless access control systems will be ushered in by a phenomenon that is none of those things: the Coronavirus and COVID-19 pandemic.

 Outside of legends and television shows, hands-free access control has been around for decades.
 Several biometrics have been trialed, with varying levels of success, including voice recognition, iris and retinal scanning, face recognition, and a few more obscure approaches such as gait detection, ear-shape reading, and odor sensing.
 But they were considered expensive novelties that suffered from both high false positives and negatives.
 A head cold could thwart an enrolled user in a voice controlled system, while a recording of the same person’s voice could grant access to an adversary.
 Eye-based biometrics fared better, but they frightened staff who were wary of beams being directed into their eyes.
 And facial recognition suffered from too many variables, facial hair, hats and glasses, lighting, and so on.
 Plus it could be foiled by holding up a photograph.